-Think about which was the last truly disruptive technology that has helped us transform our lives completely.
+Which was the last disruptive technology?
 The answer is – the Internet.
-The effect that it has had on each and every aspect of our lives is considered similar to the way blockchain is expected to affect our future.
+The blockchain architecture affect our lives in a similar way in the future.
+Cryptocurrency apps and other tools use blockchain technology.
 But what is blockchain technology and what can we expect from it?

-The following guide provides everything you need to know about the hottest new technology that is already penetrating plenty of sectors within the global economy – both on macro and micro levels.
+The following guide provides everything you need to know about blockchain architecture.
+Blockchain architecture is already penetrating plenty of sectors within the global economy.
+On a macro and micro levels.

 When most people hear blockchain, they immediately think of bitcoin.
-Although the blockchain, as the underlying infrastructure, is the main reason behind the success of the cryptocurrency sector, it is now considered a very common technology, suitable for application and optimization of all types of processes within different structures.
+Blockchain architecture is the main reason behind the success of the cryptocurrency sector and the best cryptocurrency apps like Coinbase.
+It is now considered a prevalent technology.
+Suitable for application and optimization of all types of processes within different structures.

-The idea behind the technology is to reach a higher level of security through decentralization.
-The decentralization is achieved with the help of a network, built from separate nodes (each node can be a user’s computer, for example).
+The idea behind the technology is to reach a higher level of security.
+By decentralization which is achieved with the help of a network.
+Built from separate nodes where each node can be a user’s computer, for example.